llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

         * This warning is an error by default.
 To try out C++ support, you might wish to disable the warning entirely with `-Wno-openacc-and-cxx`.
+    * `-Wopenacc-routine-cxx-lambda`
+        * Warns when a C++ lambda without an explicit `routine` directive contains an orphaned loop construct or a call to a non-seq function.
+        * This warning is an error by default.
+If you have manually verified level-of-parallelism compatibility for lambdas, you can safely disable the warning entirely with `-Wno-openacc-routine-cxx-lambda`.
+        * Unlike other functions, for which this diagnostic is always an error, lambdas do not currently support explicit `routine` directives.
+The option to disable this diagnostic for lambdas will be removed in the future when `routine` directive support for lambdas has improved.
 * Options that enable incomplete or "fake" support for specific OpenACC features that Clacc does not yet fully support
     * Commonalities